Hope for homeless neighbors

 A large number of men find themselves homeless due to a lack of job skills, making it very difficult to find stable employment.
 Because of this, onsite job training is provided in a variety of skill areas such as retail, parts manufacturing and management.
 We will even help build a professional resume and include the training and work done while here at Good News.
 Job placement is the next step for many men, and our counselors work with each man to find a reliable, full-time job to help maintain a lifestyle of stability.

-If the high school diploma has already been achieved, we will work with each individual and help them be placed into skill trade training or some other form of higher education.
+If the high school diploma has already been achieved, we will work with each individual and help them be placed into skilled trade training or some other form of higher education.
 Most homeless and poor can receive grant money to make this a reality.
 Good News provides free housing, hot food and a bed to call your own so those experiencing homelessness can focus on needed education.